SunnysideAaron/sqlc-plugin-dev/README.md

 if you want different files all together then fork sqlc-gen-from-template. if you want a new plugin written in a different language then???? what?
 How to do that?

+TODO copy docs or links to docs in main readme. template/readme as well. - [sqlc-gen-from-template](https://github.com/fdietze/sqlc-gen-from-template)

 sqlc links:

 - [sqlc.dev](https://sqlc.dev/)